joker-eph/githubmove/GitHubMove.rst

-A regular LLVM developer does not need to interact with the umbrella repository -- the individual repositories can be checked out independently -- but you would need to use the umbrella repository to bisect or to check out old revisions of llvm plus another subproject at a consistent version.
+A regular LLVM developer does not need to interact with the umbrella repository -- the individual repositories can be checked out independently -- but you would need to use the umbrella repository to bisect or to check out old revisions of llvm plus another sub-project at a consistent version.

 One example of such a repository is Takumi's llvm-project-submodule (https://github.com/chapuni/llvm-project-submodule).
-You can use `git submodule init` to check out only the subprojects you're interested in, and other submodule commands to e.g. update all submodules to an older revision.
+You can use `git submodule init` to check out only the sub-projects you're interested in, and other submodule commands to e.g. update all submodules to an older revision.

 This umbrella repository will be updated automatically by a bot (running on